 The Group operates an equity-settled, share-based compensation plan.
 The value of the employee services received in exchange for the grant of share awards is recognised as an expense with a corresponding increase in the share-based compensation reserve over the vesting period.
 The total amount to be recognised over the vesting period is determined by reference to the fair value of the share awards granted on grant date.
 Non-market vesting conditions are included in the estimation of the number of shares under share awards that are expected to vest on the vesting date.
-At each reporting date, the Group revises its estimates of the number of shares under share awards that are expected to vest in profit or loss, with a corresponding adjustment to the share-based compensation reserve, over the remaining vesting period.
+At each reporting date, the Group revises its estimates of the number of shares under share awards that are expected to vest on the vesting date and recognises the impact of the revision of the estimates in profit or loss, with a corresponding adjustment to the share-based compensation reserve, over the remaining vesting period.